Sjouwer/pick-block-pro/README.md

 ## **Features**
 Most things below are configurable in the config settings using the config file or Mod Menu
-- Extended block pick range, decide how far the picker should be able to reach
+- Extended Pick Block range, decide how far the picker should be able to reach
 - Pick block extra things:
   - Pick fluids and get a bucket of the fluid
   - Pick fire and get a flint & steel
-      - Pick the sun and get a light block
+  - Pick the sun or moon and get a light block
+    Cycle through the light levels by picking the sun or moon while holding the light block
+  - Pick block spawners
 - Lock inventory slots to prevent the picker from switching or replacing the item in that slot
 - Hold ALT while picking and add BlockState data to the block/item (stacks with CTRL for BlockEntity data)
 - Copy ID's of hotbar slot blocks/items directly into your chat, for easy WorldEdit command creation